Fortuna Silver Mines Inc. (NYSE:FSM) stock crossing the finish line today

 The 200-day Simple moving average is often placed more emphasis on by traders because of daily price changes.
 Investors will use the SMA-200 in different situations in trading activity as a key indicator to determine their support and resistance levels, and at the moment, FSM’s SMA-200 is $3.12.

-It is also essential to consider FSM stock ratios like the price-to-sales ratio, which is 1.31 for the last year.
+Additionally, it is important to take into account FSM stock ratios, including its price-to-sales ratio, which is 1.37 for the last tewlve months.

 How does Fortuna Silver Mines Inc. (FSM) stock rate among analysts?
 Buy, sell, or hold?